 I can honestly say they are all good.
 This was a lot of fun to make and I already have more ideas so I hope you enjoy these recipes/ideas.
 If you are interested in Steeped Teas, check out Debbie’s site.
 And if you have any related recipes or ideas, please let me know in the comments.

-Tea Alcohol Infusions
+Low Carb Tea Infused Alcohol

-- 2 teaspoons tea
+- 2 teaspoons tea, loose leaf preferrably

-- 1/2 cup vodka at least middle shelf
+- 1/2 cup vodka (at least middle shelf)

 Please use middle shelf or better vodka for a better drink.